aws-samples/aws-genomics-nextflow-workshop/docs/modules/module-2__aws-resources.md

 12. Similarly, add the "NF_WORKDIR" environment variable using the same "Value" as above but with the "runs" suffix in place of "logs", such as "s3://nextflow-workshop-abc-20190101/_nextflow/runs"
 13. Add another environment variable "NF_JOB_QUEUE" using as value the "Queue ARN" of the "default" job queue from above
 14. Click "Create Job Definition".

+## Finished!

+Congratulations, you have just (re)built the infrastructure used by this workshop from scratch!